logambigaik/kubeadm-cluster/README.md

         kubeadm version to print the kubeadm version kubeadm alpha to preview a set of features made available for gathering feedback from the community

+# Kubeadm vs kops

+        Kubeadm is in the middle of the stack and it runs on each node, and basically creates and then talks to the Kubernetes API.
+        Kops on the other hand is responsible for the entire lifecycle of the cluster, from infrastructure provisioning to upgrading to deleting, and it knows about everything:           nodes, masters, load balancers, cloud providers, monitoring, networking, logging etc.